- What is Journey Into Manhood?

 - Six meals (dinner Friday through lunch Sunday)

-- Journal and take-home booklet containing key teachings and reminders.
+- Pre-printed journal and take-home booklet containing key teachings and reminders

 What is your refund policy?

-If you cancel 15 days OR MORE before the Journey Into Manhood weekend: Your deposit and all registration fees are fully refundable.
+If you cancel 30 days or more before the Journey Into Manhood weekend: Your deposit and all registration fees are fully refundable.
 If we have already sent you a letter of instructions identifying the location of the event, etc., then we will issue the refund AFTER the conclusion of the event (usually by reversing the charge on your credit or debit card).

 If you cancel 7 days OR FEWER before the Journey Into Manhood weekend: Your deposit and registration fees are NOT refundable, but we will roll over the full amount you have paid to a future Journey Into Manhood weekend of your choice.